-- All incidents must be recorded on Medical Tracker as soon as possible by the first aider or appointed person who has attended to the incident.
-Medical Tracker can be accessed by all first aiders.
-Only staff who have a first aid qualification should record incidents. - Medical Tracker records should be stored securely and kept by school until the pupil has reached their 25th birthday. - If there is any injury to the head, parents must be informed immediately, by telephone where possible and written notification should be sent home with the child at the end of the day. - HSE must be notified of fatal and major injuries and dangerous occurrences without delay. - Class teachers are to inform a member of staff from extended care if a child has had an accident, either verbally or via Medical Tracker.
+- All incidents must be recorded on Medical Tracker as soon as possible by the first aider who has attended to the incident.
+Medical Tracker can be accessed by all first aiders. - Medical Tracker records should be stored securely and kept by school until the pupil has reached their 25th birthday. - If there is any injury to the head, parents must be informed immediately, by email or telephone. - HSE must be notified of fatal and major injuries and dangerous occurrences without delay. - Class teachers are to inform a member of staff from extended care if a child has had an accident, either verbally or via Medical Tracker.